fedediprima/NLUproject-sentiment-analysis/README.md

 $ conda env create -n nlu --file nlu_env.yml
 ```

-I have also exported the requirements for a pip virtual environment in the file `requirements.txt` but i recommend to use conda.
+I have also included the requirements for a pip virtual environment in the file `requirements.txt` but i recommend to use conda.

 ## Project structure
 The project folder is organized in this way:
 * `datasets_analysis.py` file, is used to analyze the main statistics of the two dataset used in this project, **subjetivity** and **movie_reviews**.
 * `parameters.py` file in which you can find the most important parameters for all the models, i.e. Number of epochs, learning rates, batch sizes ecc..
-* in the file `functions.py`, there are the utility functions used to train the models.
+* In the file `functions.py`, there are the utility functions used to train the models.
-* Then we have a folder for each model: **NB_baseline**, **lstm**, **cnn** and **transformers** in which there are the real training code and the structure of the used architectures.
+* Then we have a folder for each model: **NB_baseline**, **lstm**, **cnn** and **transformers** in which there are the real training code and the structure of the used architectures:
+    * `model.py` describe the structure of the model used (not present in the transformers folder, because i used a pretrained model).
+    * In the file `datasets.py` there are the costumized datasets objects ovewriting the pyTorch Dataset class.
+    * `train_functions_*.py` files contains effectively the train and evaluation loops.
+    * `subj_*.py` and `pol_*.py` are the files to run to start the training of the model, for subjectivity and polarity classifier respectively.
+>**NB_baseline** folder has a completely different structure, it contains all the elements needed in one single file `baseline.py`.

 ## Saved weights
 I decided not to include the weights here for memory reasons, anyway you can find the trained weights for all the models at this [link](https://drive.google.com/drive/u/1/folders/1GSa39jmwXNyAtqk9iuZ6C5PS9RDvDbAf.